 Indigenous peoples are victims of climate change, and yet they have knowledge developed from years of interacting with the environment that could benefit humanity; they want to partner with others in finding solutions, but it has to be a just partnership.

 A: Indigenous peoples face a number of challenges.
 I’d say the biggest might be the loss of their lands, either because of natural causes such as sea-level rise or because of encroachment due to aggressive development.
-Globally, indigenous peoples call for the recognition and respect of their land rights over their territories because their lands define them — without the land, they cease to be indigenous gaining legal recognition for their rights.
+Globally, Indigenous peoples call for the recognition and respect of their land rights over their territories because their lands define them — without the land, they cease to be Indigenous.
+Their knowledge systems, cultures and governance systems are all rooted on their lands.
+This is why expanding protected areas can be problematic — really, the only possible areas where protected areas can be established are in Indigenous territories, so there is that threat of land dispossession.
+When Indigenous peoples say they want access to policymakers and resources, it is all geared at gaining legal recognition for their rights.

 And we have evidence that this approach works: Studies have shown that forested areas managed by local communities see less deforestation than protected forests.

-A: International agreements and treaties become relevant to indigenous peoples if the indigenous groups know about them and are empowered to have a say in their implementation.
+A: International agreements and treaties become relevant to Indigenous peoples if the Indigenous groups know about them and can have a say in their implementation.

 Minnie Degawan is the director of Conservation International’s Indigenous and Traditional Peoples Program, whose Indigenous Leaders Conservation Fellowship is now accepting applications.
 Learn more and apply here.
 Bruno Vander Velde is Conservation International’s editorial director.